 - Baptised Catholic children with a sibling at the school who will still be in attendance in September 2018.

 - Baptised Catholic children with a Certificate of Catholic Practice from families whose parents/carers are resident in the Catholic Parish of St Mary’s Chelsea.
-Copies of the Parish map are available at the school and if requested can be sent by post.
+The Parish map is available from the link above.

-- Baptised Catholic children with a Certificate of Catholic Practice from families not resident in the Catholic Parish of St Mary’s Chelsea but who are resident in the Catholic deanery of Kensington and Chelsea (see attached map).
+- Baptised Catholic children with a Certificate of Catholic Practice from families not resident in the Catholic Parish of St Mary’s Chelsea but who are resident in the Catholic deanery of Kensington and Chelsea.

 - Other baptised Catholic children with a Certificate of Catholic Practice.